 Instructions

-- In a large bowl, stir together the coconut flakes, sweetened condensed milk and vanilla until well combined.
+• In a large bowl, stir together the flaked coconut, sweetened condensed milk, vanilla extract and salt until well combined.

-- Remove the macaroons from the oven and allow them to cool on the baking sheet for 5 minutes before transferring them to a cooling rack to cool completely.
+• Remove the macaroons from the oven and allow them to cool on the baking sheet for 5 minutes before transferring them to a rack to cool completely.

-- Melt the chocolate chips and vegetable oil in the microwave or a double-boiler, stirring until smooth.
-Drizzle the cooled macaroons with the chocolate and serve.
+• Melt the chocolate chips and vegetable oil in the microwave or a double-boiler, stirring until smooth.
+Drizzle the cooled macaroons with the chocolate, top with sprinkles and let set until the chocolate is firm, about 10 minutes.

 Shoutout